 Cars

 The tax allowance on a car purchase depends on CO2 emissions.
 Under current rules, purchases of new unused cars with zero emissions attract a 100% first year allowance.
-For cars purchased with CO2 emissions up to 50g/km, the main rate of 18% applies.
+For cars purchased with CO2 emissions not in excess of 50g/km, the main rate of 18% applies.
 Cars with CO2 emissions above 50g/km will be restricted to the special rate WDA of 6%.

 For non-corporates, cars with a non-business use element are dealt with in single asset pools, so the correct private use adjustments can be made but the rate of WDA will be determined by the car’s CO2 emissions.
-Remember, cars do not qualify for the AIA.
+Remember, cars do not qualify for the AIA or FYA.

 Buildings